ads04r/imouto-viewer/.github/CONTRIBUTING.md

 # Contributing to imouto-viewer / imouto-location-manager

-Thank you for your interest in contributing to this project!
+Firstly, thank you for your interest in contributing to this project!

 ## Project Status